diogoamanciosilva/QA-Automacao-Mobile-Maestro/README.md

 ## ⚙️ Estrutura da Suíte de Testes qaFood

-A suíte de testes do qaFood é organizada em 5 Features, seguindo a jornada do usuário no aplicativo, do login à finalização e acompanhamento do pedido.
+A suíte de testes do qaFood é **organizada em 5 Features**, seguindo a jornada do usuário no aplicativo, do login à finalização e acompanhamento do pedido.

 | Feature                   |  Testes |
 | ------------------------- | ------: |